F5Networks/f5-aws-cloudformation/experimental/bigiq/licenseManagement/cluster/2nic/existing-stack/byol/README.md

 ## Introduction

-This solution uses an experimental CloudFormation Template to launch and configure two BIG-IQ 2-NIC VEs in a clustered, highly available configuration across Amazon Availability Zones, using BYOL (bring your own license) licensing.
+This solution uses an experimental CloudFormation Template to launch and configure two BIG-IQ 2-NIC VEs in a clustered (hot-standby) configuration across Amazon Availability Zones, using BYOL (bring your own license) licensing.

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.